SE2-Team-14/Project-SE2-2020/systemTesting/SystemTestingDocumentation.md

 ![TeacherHP](./testImage/TeacherScreen/TeacherHP.JPG)

-- If I click on Manage Lectures I can see the list of my lectures.
+- If I click on `Manage Lectures` I can see the list of my lectures.

 ![ManageLecture](./testImage/TeacherScreen/ManageLecture.JPG)

-- If I click on button Delete, I should be able to delete the lecture only if this moment is before 1h the scheduled time.
-If I click, a modal confirmation in shown.
+- If I click on the button `Delete`, I should be able to delete the lecture only if this moment is before 1h the scheduled time.
+If I click, a modal asking for confirmation is shown.

 ![ModalDeleteConfirm](./testImage/TeacherScreen/ModalConfirmDelete.JPG)

-- If I click on button Yes, in this case a modal with the information about the success is shown.
+- If I click on the button `Yes`, in this case a modal with the information about the success is shown.

 ![ModaleDeleteSuccess](./testImage/TeacherScreen/ModalDeleteSuccess.JPG)

 ## Story 8
 ###### As a student I want to get notified when a lecture is cancelled.
-### Test 14 (A student receive an email when the teacher cancel a lecture when he is booked )
+### Test 14 (A student receives an email when the teacher cancel a lecture when he is booked )
-- As a student I receive an email when the teacher cancel one of my booked lectures
+- As a student I receive an email when the teacher cancels one of my booked lectures

 ![MailCancelLecture](./testImage/StudentScreen/DeleteLectureMail.JPG)

 ## Story 9
 ###### As a teacher I want to turn a presence lecture into a distance one up to 30 mins before its scheduled time.
-### Test 15 (A teacher try to turn a presence lecture into a distance one but the time is expired)
+### Test 15 (A teacher tries to turn a presence lecture into a distance one but the time is expired)
-- Like a teacher I need to put my credentials in the login form and then press the button Login.
+- Like a teacher I need to put my credentials in the login form and then press the button `Login`.

 ![LoginForm](./testImage/TeacherScreen/TeacherLogin.JPG)